 Strong undergraduate nursing programs are offered at various universities across the globe.
-Some of the renowned universities are Cardiff University, UK, the University of California—Los Angeles, USA, University of Adelaide, Australia and many others.
+Some of the renowned universities are Cardiff University, UK, the University of California—Los Angeles, USA, University of Adelaide, Australia, and many others.

 7. Pharmaceutical Sciences

-Pharmaceutical sciences is again another field which will always need the human touch.
-Undergrad programs in pharmaceutical sciences aim to prepare students for technical positions in the development, production or sales divisions of drug companies or for a career as a pharmacist or pharmaceutical researcher.
+Pharmaceutical sciences are again another field which will always need the human touch.
+Undergrad programs in pharmaceutical sciences aim to prepare students for technical positions in the development, production, or sales divisions of drug companies or for a career as a pharmacist or pharmaceutical researcher.
 With a B.S. in pharmaceutical sciences, a student can work as a pharmacy assistant or in the regulatory affairs, or technician or in sales for drug companies.
-After gaining a foundation with courses in math and science, pharmacy majors progress to advanced coursework in drug design, mechanisms of drug action, toxicology, quality assurance, regulatory compliance and other issues.
+After gaining a foundation with courses in math and science, pharmacy majors progress to advanced coursework in drug design, mechanisms of drug action, toxicology, quality assurance, regulatory compliance, and other issues.

 Pharmaceutical sciences or pharmaceutical administration have the only non-engineering major among the top 10 ranked by wages according to research.
 Universities that are offering a bachelor's in pharm sciences, majors study the chemistry of medicines and drug delivery systems, drug regulatory issues and ethical concerns related to regulatory affairs.